dotnet/AspNetCore.Docs/aspnet/migration/rc1-to-rtm.rst

 Creating the web application host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since ASP.NET Core 1.0 apps are just console apps, you must define an entry point for your application that sets up a web host and runs it.
+ASP.NET Core 1.0 apps are console apps; you must define an entry point for your app that sets up a web host and runs it.
 Below is an example from the startup code for one of the Web Application templates in Visual Studio:

 .. code-block:: c#